iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.3/report.md

 > Stopped updating February 2nd so just uninstalling to see if that helps.
 Changed the settings before I did and still didn't update.<br> :date: __2021-03-05 13:43:13__

 > Notifications...not updated for a month.<br> :date: __2021-03-05 00:40:53__

-> I can't report my positive result.
-I guess others can't either because this thing isn't working right and neither is the VDH site.
-Thanks gubnah.
-Happy hunger games, and may the odds be ever in your favor.<br> :date: __2021-03-04 18:52:40__

-> According to the app, the last time exposure was checked was January 29, 2021 (as of this writing, that is almost a full month ago).
-I see this is mentioned in other reviews, and that you are responding with the same form response to those reports.
-Please investigate and resolve this issue.
-Update after developer response on March 3: verified that I am on the latest version which at the time of this writing is version 1.3.
-All the issues described above are still occurring.<br> :date: __2021-03-03 15:05:39__